 Some bullets won’t remain intact after hitting their target.
 Bullets can break into smaller chunks, which causes even more damage to your target.
 Fragmentation depends on the speed at which the bullet moves and its design.
 The primary purpose of fragmentation is to control a bullet’s stopping power.
 Remember, you only want to incapacitate the target.

 This kind of research involves looking closely into your firearm’s features.
-This includes the manufacturer, rated muzzle energy, velocity, gun type, barrel length, cartridge type, gun type, and weight-grain.
+This includes the manufacturer, rated muzzle energy, velocity, barrel length, cartridge type, gun type, and weight-grain.
 You also need to consider the recoil.

 Kickback or recoil, in this case, is the pushback that a shooter feels when they fire a gun.
 When a gun launches a projectile forward, according to the laws of physics, it will produce an equal force in the opposite direction.
 There are several ways to prepare yourself for gun recoil: